stevencurtis/SwiftCoding/AlamofireNetworking/README.md

 # The approach
 ## The Alamofire dependency
 There are many ways to add Alamofire as a dependency.
-I've created a full guide to this [HERE](https://medium.com/@stevenpcurtis.sc/use-swift-package-manager-to-add-dependencies-b605f91a4990) but the short version is that I've whacked [https://github.com/Alamofire/Alamofire.git](https://github.com/Alamofire/Alamofire.git) to import a new package up to next major.
+I've created a full guide to this [HERE](https://medium.com/@stevenpcurtis.sc/use-swift-package-manager-to-add-dependencies-b605f91a4990) but the short version is that I've whacked [https://github.com/Alamofire/Alamofire.git](https://github.com/Alamofire/Alamofire.git) to import a new package up to next major (using [Semantic Versioning](https://medium.com/@stevenpcurtis.sc/upgrade-to-semantic-versioning-31342b11ce97).

 ## The Alamofire router
 Alamofire has a router in order to compile URL Strings and apply headers.
 The advantage to using this router is  that headers can be put in-place.
 It sounds fantastic, but I think of this as roughly equivalent to my method of [building URLs in Swift](https://medium.com/swlh/building-urls-in-swift-51f21240c537).

 Like a good Swift progammer I'm going to make this conform to a [protocol](https://medium.com/@stevenpcurtis.sc/protocols-in-swift-f46c31283b18)

-so let us see this protocol, which I've called `APIRouter`: note that this file needs to import `Alamofire` as it uses several types included in the third-party framework
+so let us see this protocol, which I've called `APIRouter`: note that this file needs to import `Alamofire` as it uses several types included in the third-party framework.

 ![URLProtocolMock](Images/APIRouter.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/588bec50335625eb9bca18e1aea7416b)<sub>